Nonstationary Reinforcement Learning with Linear Function Approximation: Experiments

-From empirical studies, we find that the restart strategy works better under abrupt changes than under gradual changes, since the gap between our algorithms and the baseline algorithms is larger in this setting.
+From Figure~\ref{fig:cumulativereward20}, we find that the restart strategy works better under abrupt changes than under gradual changes, since the gap between our algorithms and the baseline algorithms designed for stationary environments is larger in this setting.
 The reason is that the algorithms designed to explore in stationary MDPs are generally insensitive to abrupt change in the environment.
 For example, UCB-type exploration does not have incentive to take actions other than the one with the largest upper confidence bound of $Q$-value, and if it has collected sufficient number of samples, it very likely never explores the new optimal action thereby taking the former optimal action forever.
 On the other hand, in gradually-changing environment, \texttt{LSVI-UCB} and \texttt{Epsilon-Greedy} can perform well in the beginning when the drift of environment is small.
 However, when the change of environment is greater, they no longer yield satisfactory performance since their $Q$ function estimate is quite off.
-This also explains why \texttt{LSVI-UCB} and \texttt{Epsilon-Greedy} outperform \texttt{ADA-LSVI-UCB} at the beginning in the gradually-changing environment, as shown in Fig.~\ref{fig:cumulativereward20}.
+This also explains why \texttt{LSVI-UCB} and \texttt{Epsilon-Greedy} outperform \texttt{ADA-LSVI-UCB} at the beginning in the gradually-changing environment, as shown in Figure~\ref{fig:cumulativereward20}.

-Fig.~\ref{fig:runtime20} shows that the running times of \texttt{LSVI-UCB-Restart} and \texttt{Ada-LSVI-UCB-Restart} are roughly the same.
-They are much less compared with \texttt{LSVI-UCB} and \texttt{Epsilon-Greedy}.
-This is because \texttt{LSVI-UCB-Restart} and \texttt{Ada-LSVI-UCB-Restart} can automatically restart according to the variation of the environment and thus have much smaller length of the trajectory and computational burden.
+Figure~\ref{fig:runtime20} shows that the running times of \texttt{LSVI-UCB-Restart} and \texttt{Ada-LSVI-UCB-Restart} are roughly the same.
+They are much less compared with \texttt{MASTER}, \texttt{OPT-WLSVI}, \texttt{LSVI-UCB}, \texttt{Epsilon-Greedy}.
+This is because \texttt{LSVI-UCB-Restart} and \texttt{Ada-LSVI-UCB-Restart} can automatically restart according to the variation of the environment and thus have much smaller computational burden since it does not need to use the entire history to compute the current policy at each time step.
+The running time of \texttt{LSVI-UCB-Unknown} is larger than \texttt{LSVI-UCB-restart} since the epoch larger is larger due to the lack of the knowlege of total variation $B$, but it still does not use the entire history to compute its policy.
 Although \texttt{Random-Exploration} takes the least time, it cannot find the near-optimal policy.
 This result further demonstrates that our algorithms are not only sample-efficient, but also computationally tractable.